sumeet-bansal/sedsucsd.org/README.md

 # sedsucsd.org
-This is a refresh of the SEDS UCSD site.
-It's a facelist with cleaner, more modern styling for the existing site.
-Future versions will be built (with PHP) in artemis' internal CMS.
+This is the official website of SEDS UCSD.

-### structure
+### Structure
-+ .git/
 + about/
 	+ contact
 	+ officers